 What are Arkansas Jail Records?

-Arkansas jail records are the detailed documents that are collected, stored and updated on each inmate in the jail and prison systems.
-From the time someone is arrested in Arkansas, a file is opened and then added to based on new information regarding the person’s actions, arrests, charges, rulings, and sentencing.
-These records follow the inmate to jail and are kept updated during their entire stay.
+Arkansas inmate search records are the detailed documents that are collected, stored and updated on each inmate in the jail and prison systems.
+From the time someone is arrested, a file is opened and then added to based on new information regarding the person’s actions, arrests, charges, rulings, and sentencing.
+Arkansas inmate search records follow the inmate to jail and are kept updated during their entire stay.
 They may include mug shots, physical descriptions, details of every offense, dates of parole or release and anything else that affects their time while incarcerated.